 Adepero is a radical creative and proud Nigerian Brooklynite.
 "Not everything can be changed, but nothing can be changed until it is faced." - James Baldwin

 Adriana works in the entertainment industry.
 An American born daughter of formerly undocumented immigrants, she votes for her nieces, nephews, godson, dreamers, Iva, and Isaura.

 Aicha is a student, filmmaker and activist.
-She is passionate about improving the policies that impact immigrants and women.
-She is too young to vote - for now!
+She is passionate about improving the policies that impact immigrants, women, and young people.

 Originally from Mexico, Armando has been working in art and film in the US, Europe and Mexico for the past decade.

 Ayman is a Software Engineering expert who builds highly scalable systems for startups.

 Becca is a Floridian political strategist who believes passionately that everyone should have an equal voice in our democracy.